 Gather the ingredients.

-Cut the lime in half, then cut each half into three or four wedges.
-Remove the stems and slice the strawberries.
-Pull six to eight leaves from a sprig of mint, leaving the top intact for a garnish.
+Cut the lime in half, then cut each half into 3 or 4 wedges.
+Remove the stems and slice 4 strawberries.
+Pull 6 to 8 leaves from a sprig of mint, leaving the top intact for a garnish.

 In a tall glass, add 3 to 4 lime wedges, the sliced strawberries, and individual mint leaves.
 Top with the sugar.